-As a NSF large facility of the NSF Biological Sciences Directorate, the data, samples, and infrastructure and the practices surrounding its use are unfamiliar to many.
+As a NSF large facility of the NSF Biological Sciences Directorate, the data, samples, and infrastructure and the culture surrounding its use are unfamiliar to many.
 As we seek to educate, train and empower users (this is your facility), we will focus on values surrounding the NEON data and samples they use and in turn new data and samples that they produce.
-Similarly, as we train an ecological workforce, we will pass along the field-based training and practices at NEON that are at the root of field safety for an external workforce.
+Similarly, as we train an ecological workforce, we will pass along the cultural values and field-based training at NEON that are at the root of field safety for an external workforce.
+Finally, as a geographically distributed Observatory, our goal is to embrace the diversity reflected in our users across the United States.